bumbumpaw07/luya/docs/guide/app-block-types.md

 # Block config and type

 Here we are going to more deeply understand what the `config()` method of a block contains and what kind of types can be used.
-To understand of the config first we have to explain the available types of confiugrations and which are used to be configured by the user or the developer.
+To understand of the config first we have to explain the available types of configurations and which are used to be configured by the user or the developer.

 ### Types